setvisible/nastran-find/README.md

 ## Screenshots

-Main window, lookink for `123456` in the toyota yaris model.
-It found 8450 occurences :
+Main window, looking for `123456` in the toyota yaris model.
+It found 8447 occurences :

 ![](screenshots/find_yaris.png)